HTC Reveals Expanded Vive Accessories Lineup Including Universal Tracking Device, Deluxe Audio Headstrap

 Last year at CES, HTC revealed the Vive Pre, the company’s final developer kit model, which introduced the integrated camera’s “Tron Mode” chaperone feature and Mura correction.
 This year, HTC is focusing on enhancements to the Vive experience.

 HTC's first year of VR was a success.
-The company received a variety of awards for the Vive VR HMD, including a best of CES 2016 pick from Tom’s Hardware, and the Vive platform benefited from widespread developer support.
-During HTC Vive’s CES press conference, Dan O’Brien, Vice President and Executive Director, Emerging Products at HTC, said there are over 1,000 Vive supported titles available today, with approximately 30 titles added every day.
-Customer excitement hasn’t waned either.
+The company received a variety of awards for the Vive VR HMD, including a Best of CES 2016 pick from Tom’s Hardware, and the Vive platform benefited from widespread developer support.
+During HTC Vive’s CES press conference, Dan O’Brien, Vice President and Executive Director of Emerging Products at HTC, said there are over 1,000 Vive supported titles available today, with approximately 30 titles added every day.
+Customer excitement hasn’t waned, either.
 Valve recently revealed that over 1,000 new Vive owners sign on to Steam every day.

 With the Vive platform churning out content and picking up customers regularly, HTC turned its attention to enhancing the hardware with accessories.

 HTC Vive announced two new accessories for the Vive that are coming to market in Q2 2017.
-During HTC Vive’s CES 2017 press conference, the company introduced the Vive Tracker; a universal Lighthouse tracked device, which you can attach to any object to track it within VR.
+During HTC Vive’s CES 2017 press conference, the company introduced the Vive Tracker, a universal Lighthouse tracked device that you can attach to any object to track it within VR.

-Track Anything.
-Anything At All
+Track Anything, Anything At All

-The Vive Tracker features three ways to interface.
-The device includes a micro USB port, which allows for tethered data transfer.
-The tracker also includes a set of analog GPIO pins, which hardware developers can use to attach third-party peripherals, such as a light gun.
+The Vive Tracker features three ways to interface: It includes a micro USB port, which allows for tethered data transfer.
+The tracker also includes a set of analog GPIO pins, which hardware developers can use to attach third-party peripherals such as a light gun.
 In fact, HTC had a few examples of peripheral accessories on display.
-The company showed off a large rifle with a Vive Tracker attached to the top of it that you can use for first person shooters.
+The company showed off a large rifle with a Vive Tracker attached to the top that you can use for first person shooters.
 HTC also had a VR camera peripheral on display, which lets you take screenshots of virtual experiences as if you were taking a picture of the real world.

 “To foster the long-term growth of VR, we want to make it even easier for developers to prototype and market more immersive controllers and accessories,” said Daniel O’Brien, GM, US and EMEA, Vive.
 “The Vive Tracker is the first step in growing an ecosystem of third-party accessories that will change how we interact with virtual experiences and provide consumers and businesses with an unlimited amount of content opportunities.”